Stunning images and video reflect Norfolk’s beauty during lockdown

 Archant

-They capture the beauty of Norfolk’s great outdoors, reminders of how stunning our county really is.
+They capture the beauty of Norfolk’s great outdoors, acting as reminders of how stunning our county really is.

 Photographer and videographer Chris Taylor is releasing a series of short videos in a project called Bringing the Outside In to cheer people up during the coronavirus outbreak.

-Mr Taylor, 48, from Sheringham said he decided to put the videos together because he - like many of us - has found himself with more time on his hands during the pandemic.
+Mr Taylor, 48 and from Sheringham, said he decided to put the videos together because he - like many of us - has found himself with more time on his hands during the pandemic.

 He said: “I have had pretty much all of my work up until June cancelled or postponed over the last two weeks, this left me with very little to do.

-Mr Taylor, helmsman on Sheringham Lifeboat and father of two, has also shared a selection of photos reflecting north Norfolk’s beauty.
+Mr Taylor, helmsman on Sheringham Lifeboat and a father-of-two, has also shared a selection of photos reflecting north Norfolk’s beauty.

 MORE: Here to help: Thousands expected to join online painting lesson